You, Me and Dupree: Production

 The film's production budget totalled $54 million.
+The scene that has Dupree arriving by plane on the wrong island was shot in Kualoa Ranch, the same valley in which Jurassic Park was filmed.
 Composer Rolfe Kent scored the film, and at the very last minute—a mere week before the press screenings—his score was replaced by one written by Theodore Shapiro.

-The scene that has Dupree arriving by plane on the wrong island was shot in the same valley as Jurassic Park.
-In the special features of the film, there is a different version trailer of You, Me and Dupree where in the trailer Dupree and Molly are married and Carl moves in.
+In the special features of the film, there is a different version trailer for You, Me and Dupree in which Dupree and Molly are married and Carl moves in.
 The DVD release of the film also contains a re-cut trailer horror/thriller version of the film.